Index Ventures Enterprise Investing Framework

 2015 will be a fascinating year for the Enterprise, and we’re excited to see what the next twelve months will bring and how they line up against our expectations in the sector.
 Ultimately, however, as investors, we’re not just trying to prioritize a market segment.
 Rather, we’re looking for a match between a segment and an interesting entrepreneur.
 If you end up only prioritizing the former, then you’re forgetting about the latter, which is anathema to us at Index.
 This framework may be the soil of what we do, but in the end, we’re betting on the farmer.
 And we can’t wait to work with the next great enterprise entrepreneurs to see how they can change the business landscape.

-In this post: Zuora, Elastic, Pure Storage, Hortonworks, Lookout, Pentaho, Adallom, Lacoon
+In this post: Zuora, Pure Storage, Elastic, Hortonworks, Lookout, Pentaho, Adallom, Lacoon

 Published — Jan.
 20, 2015